Maria-RD/ThaiBoost/README.md

 ### 1️⃣ Initial Data Source

-Utilize the attached JSON file as the primary data source for the initial collection of Thailand-related campaigns.
+Utilize the JSON file in the root of this folder (data_source.json) as the primary data source for the initial collection of Thailand-related campaigns.
 The dataset includes fields such as ID, Name, and Status.

 ### 2️⃣ Hyperlinks for Detailed Information